ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 2. Check if there are players in the game.

     The task handler will check to see if there are any players in the game.
-If ther number of players is `0` then we exit the handler early by using `return`.
+If there number of players is `0` then we exit the handler early by using `return`.

 3. Stop the current race that is in progress.